matematiflo/CompAssistedMath2024/README.md

 lake update
 ```

-The final (optional) command downloads Mathlib's pre-compiled files, so you do not have to compile them when you need to import them.
+The final command below is optional: it downloads Mathlib's pre-compiled files, so you do not have to compile them when you need to import them.
+It is useful to run it periodically (every day or so!).

 ```script
 lake exe cache get
 ```

-If this does not work, you can always try to open the current repo in a Codespace!
+If this does not work, you can always try to open the current repo in a Codespace :blush:

 ### Recommended VS Code extensions